Entitlement

 • Children are getting praised for things that are not praiseworthy.

-• Praise should be for effort and not talent. i.e., You worked hard on that project.
-I am proud of you for your effort.
+• Praise should be for effort, not talent.
+You worked hard on that project, and I am proud of your effort.

 • If we praise children for the wrong things, they believe life will be easy.